 St Mary Nether Stowey

-In line with guidance from the government and the Church of England all churches, including St Mary, are currently locked.
+In line with guidance from the government and the Church of England, St Mary's church is open for private prayer on Wednesdays from 2pm - 4pm.

 Easter Garden 2020